deesdav/draezlyr-wielder/README.md

 about last update and what is added:
  - level 1, 2, 3  functionality
- - sounds of win and lose
+ - better and new sounds of win or lose
- - back button
- - loader
- - hulk image
- - functionality of easter egg
- - XP
+ - background of hulk, iron man and spider man

 <img style="height: 200px; width: 200px;" src="./res/img/hero.idle.png"><img style="height: 200px; width: 200px;" src="./res/img/hero.attack.png">